Efforts to revive the aging mall have been less than sucessful and corporate leases are expiring faster then they're being renewed.

 The Blue Hen Mall’s decline was inevitable as Dover is a fairly small retail market that just can’t support two malls, said expert Ross Schendel.

 He is a co-author of the blog Labelscar, which has documented shopping malls and centers that have gone out of business since 2006.
 He said he’s been fascinated with the death of shopping malls that began in the 1990s.

 “These malls that were communal space for so many people were going undocumented and being demolished,” Schendel said.

 He visited Dover in the summer of 2008 and was amazed by the Blue Hen Mall.

 “It’s basically like a dead mall museum,” Schendel said, referring to so much original architecture.
 “It’s so dated and hasn’t been changed.”

-Page 3 of 3 - He and his blog co-author have visited more than two-thirds of the malls in the United States.
+He and his blog co-author have visited more than two-thirds of the malls in the United States.
 Rarely can a mall be successfully converted into something else, Schendel said.

 One example he knows of where a former mall is now a successful corporate center is in Oklahoma City because it began housing a lot of the offices after the Oklahoma City bombing.
 Another attempt he’s familiar with is in Wisconsin where a local billionaire is working to create a community center, an ongoing process that now even has a library on the premise.

 “Normally when a mall dies, it dies,” he said.